oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 The server is unavailable because we haven't installed it yet.
 The version numbers will of course change over time, but these are the ones when this lab module was written.

-### Installing linkerd into your Kubernetes cluster
+### Step 4b: Installing linkerd into your Kubernetes cluster

 Though we have the linkerd client application we still need to install the linkerd control plan in our cluster (The control plane will handle deploying the proxies in the data plane)

 Firstly let's make sure that the cluster meets the requirements to deploy linkerd

-  6. In the OCI Cloud shell type :
+  1. In the OCI Cloud shell type :

   - `linkerd check --pre`